Updated: May 4, 2019

 15 Charts Covering US Electric Vehicle Sales in 2018

-Who has sold the moist EVs (BEV + PHEV) since 2010?
-Below is a chart with sales percentage for EVs by automaker through October 2018:
+Who has sold the most EVs (BEV + PHEV) since 2010?
+Below is a chart with sales percentage for EVs by automakers through October 2018:x

 Using data from the InsideEV Monthly Plug-in Sales Scorecard, each month we will update the ranking of the top-12 selling electric vehicles (EVs) in the US, and provide our observations of trends in a related blog post.

-Here are is latest ranking and charts using data through October of 2018.
+Here are is latest rankings and charts using data through October 2018.